rw4lll/ha-realtime-voice-gateway/docs/CONFIGURATION.md

 ERROR: Configuration validation failed:
   - HA_URL is required when backend is not mock
   - GEMINI_API_KEY is required when backend is gemini
+  - WEBSOCKET_ADDR must be a valid host:port address
-  - WYOMING_STT_PORT must be between 1024 and 65535
+  - SESSION_SAFETY_TIMEOUT must be positive
 ```

 ## Environment Variable Substitution